juliendenize/eztorch/docs/source/get_started/how_to_document.md

 ## Introduction

-This folder aims to provide a documentation to help you use Eztorch.
-It contains several examples of scripts as well as various advices to use the library.
+This folder aims to provide documentation to help you use Eztorch.
+It contains several examples of scripts as well as various advice to use the library.

 ## Documentation

-In [`examples/`](./examples/examples), you will find concrete examples on how to use Eztorch.
+In [`examples/`](./examples/examples), you will find concrete examples of how to use Eztorch.

 In [`structure.md`](./structure.md), we explain how Eztorch is structured so you can find easily the functions or classes you are looking for and where to contribute.

 ## Comment your code

-Please, if you contribute to Eztorch, be sure to comment your code to ensure that others could read it.
+Please, if you contribute to Eztorch, be sure to comment your code to ensure that others can read it.

 ### Docstring